kvncont/maven-action/README.md

         uses: actions/checkout@v4

       - name: Run Composite Action
-        uses: kvncont/template-composite-action@main # Replace with your repo name
+        uses: kvncont/maven-action@main # Remember use a tag instead of main
 ```

 ### Using All Inputs